csawyerYumaed/pyOwnCloud/README.md

 !Attention: the recent version of pyOwnCloud doesn't work with the recent versions of ocsync!
 PyOwnCloud needs a version lower than 0.91.0!

+FYI, the official owncloud client includes a command line client now, and may alleviate most use cases for this code: https://doc.owncloud.org/desktop/2.1/advancedusage.html

 ownCloud CLI client written in python, more info about owncloud: www.owncloud.org

 This code is now in production use, and has been tested against a variety of Linux machines,